tony-albanese/ci-project-3/README.md

 # Deployment
 # Version Control Strategy
+Git was employed in this project and the project code hosted on [GitHub](https://github.com/).
+I used branches in order to keep the main branch as "pure" as possible.
+The strategy was to have each branch dedicated to one feature or fix.
+Once I was satisfied at a particular stage of a branch, I would navigate to GitHub, click on my repository, select the branch, and create a pull request.
+GitHub would then check if there are no conflicts and indicate if the branch could be merged into main.
+(One can choose which branch to merge into.)
+Once the pull request is created, I navigated down, wrote a comment, and clicked on the green Merge button and the commits would be merged into the main branch.
+I tried to keep commits as atomic as possible - focusing only on one element or feature at a time.
+This was not always the case, but most of the commits are relatively small changes.
+## VCS in PyCharm
+To make a commit, I clicked the Git menu item in PyCharm, followed by Commit.
+In the side panel, I selected the files I wished to commit.
+I then typed a commit message and pressed the Commit button in the lower left corner of the panel.
+To push to GitHub, I clicked on the Git menu item in PyCharm and then selected Push

 # Credits
 The chemical data was taken from the [International Baccalaureate](https://www.ibo.org/)'s Chemistry Data Booklet.